Calibrated Stackelberg Games: Learning Optimal Commitments Against Calibrated Agents: Discussion and Future Directions

-In this paper we introduced and studied learning in CSGs, where the agents best respond to the principal's actions based on \emph{calibrated} forecasts that they have about them.
-Our work opens up several exciting avenues for future research.
-First, although our main results prove asymptotic convergence, it is an open question whether our exact convergence rates can be improved both for general CSGs and for specific cases of Stackelberg games (e.g., strategic classification in more general models compared to \citep{dong2018strategic} or pricing~\citep{kleinberg2003value}).
-Second, it is an interesting question whether our definition of adaptive calibration (Def.~\ref{def:calibration-adaptive}) can actually hold for the \emph{sum} over all binning functions, instead of just the \emph{maximum}.
-Finally, to provide our asymptotic convergence results we assumed that the principal has access to the agent's calibration rate $r_\delta(\cdot)$; \emph{some} information regarding how $\vp_t$'s relate to $\h_t$'s is necessary to leverage the fact that agents are calibrated.
+\paragraph{Knowledge of calibration error $r_\delta(\cdot)$.} In our work, the principal's learning algorithm (Algorithm~\ref{algo:principal-main}) requires access to the agent's calibration rate $r_\delta(\cdot)$ or an upper bound of the rate.
+This is because ---although the actual forecasting algorithm that the agent uses is unknown to the principal--- \emph{some} information regarding how $\vp_t$'s relate to $\h_t$'s is necessary to leverage the fact that agents are calibrated.
 But we think that in some specific settings (e.g., strategic classification) there may actually exist \emph{extra} information regarding the forecasts (compared to just knowing $r_\delta(\cdot)$) that can be leveraged to design learning algorithms for the principal with faster convergence rates.
-We discuss these directions in more detail in Appendix~\ref{app:open-questions}.
+For example, in strategic classification, there may exist correlations between agent features that could be leveraged to reveal (an upper bound of) $r_\delta(\cdot)$.